All Products

 export PGVECTOR_DATABASE=testdb01

-Replace the placeholder values with your actual RDS instance information.
+Replace these values with your actual settings.

 cd /root/dify/docker